Best Places To Stay In Eryri | Snowdonia and North Wales!

 Trefriw

-Well firstly it is perfectly located right in the middle of North Wales so nowhere else is too far to visit - for instance, Anglesey is just a 40-45 minute drive away so an easy day trip!
+Well firstly it is perfectly located right in the middle of North Wales so nowhere else is too far to visit - for instance, the Isle of Anglesey is just a 40-45 minute drive away so an easy day trip!

-Trefriw is surrounded by beautiful countryside - you can walk from the door straight into the national park
+Trefriw is surrounded by beautiful countryside - you can walk from our door straight into the national park

-Famous for a working woollen mill and spa waters, even in the summer it doesn’t get too busy so you can escape the crowds and have a quiet, relaxing holiday should you wish to.
+Famous for a working woollen mill and spa waters, even in the summer it never gets too busy so you can escape the crowds and have a quiet, relaxing holiday should you wish to.

 Surrounding it are scenic forests, rivers, waterfalls, and lakes for fishing and wild swimming, and great walks or bike rides from our door into Eryri | Snowdonia National Park are guaranteed!